The 1990s

 …sort of…

-Ok, so it was actually the Wembley Exhibition & Conference Center, not the Wembley Arena next door, and definitely NOT the adjacent world-famous Wembley Stadium …which is what he meant…but didn’t clearly state.
-Still, it’s made a good story when down the pub ever since…
+Ok, so it was actually the Wembley Exhibition & Conference Center, not the Wembley Arena next door, and definitely NOT the adjacent world-famous Wembley Stadium …which was where he meant - but didn’t clearly state.

-Madonna, on the other hand, took a further 11 years. …So, a pretty good estimate all-in-all then…!
+Madonna, on the other hand, took a further 11 years.
+So - a pretty good estimate all-in-all then!

 OK, we’re not setting goals any more!

 Which is just as well, because any further goals that might then have been set would probably have been way off, as direction of travel changed many times in those early years.
+And a lot of people talking about football.
+A LOT of people.
+Football.
+Oh, Balls…

 What else happened in this very early period after going “Pro”?